hoangvvo/llm-sdk/agent-js/README.md

   },
 });

-// Create an agent tool using @sinclair/typebox with type inference
+// Create an agent tool using typebox with type inference
-// npm install @sinclair/typebox
+// npm install typebox
 const getWeatherTool = typeboxTool({
   name: "get_weather",
   description: "Get weather for a given city",